Our Mission

 In December 1963, Pacific Northwest Bleeding Disorders was established as a non-profit.
 PNWBD (previously known as Hemophilia Foundation of Oregon) is a 501 (c)3 non-profit organization (tax id #93-0551733) and depends on donations like yours to provide services and programs to people with bleeding disorders in Oregon and SW Washington.
 Direct Donations are 100% tax-deductible provided they meet IRS regulations.

-Meet the Team of Pacific Northwest Bleeding Disorders
+Meet the Pacific Northwest Bleeding Disorders Team:

 Madonna McGuire Smith